Solanacean/Ishar1-loader/README.md

 Just throw ishar1.com in the game's folder, then open `dosboxishar1.conf` in your favorite text editor, replace `start.exe` in the autoexec section of the configuration file with `ishar1.com`, save the changes and you're good to go.

 ## Building from source code
-To be able to compile the source code you'll need MASM, JWASM or [UASM.](http://www.terraspace.co.uk/uasm.html) Build the binary with the following command:
+To be able to compile the source code you need MASM, JWASM or [UASM.](http://www.terraspace.co.uk/uasm.html) Build the binary with the following command:

 uasm64.exe -bin ishar1.asm (for 64-bit version of UASM)<br />
 uasm32.exe -bin ishar1.asm (for 32-bit version of UASM)